God Is With Us | Week Four

 An Advent Journey with St. Elizabeth Ann Seton | A Five-Part Series

-For hundreds of years, that prophecy of Isaiah’s—of God coming to be with his people—comforted the hearts of the Jewish people.
+For hundreds of years, that prophecy of Isaiah’s—of God coming to be with his people through a young woman—comforted the hearts of the Jewish people.
 Through exile and oppression, they clung to Isaiah’s words.

 Then, an angel repeated those words to Saint Joseph, not as a promise of what was to come, but as a statement of what was: Mary, Joseph’s betrothed, carried that child in her womb.
 God already was with his people.
 They just didn’t know it.